diwashrai469/diwashrai469/README.md

 ==============================================================================================================================

 * 🌍  I'm based in Australia
-* 🌍  Currently learning Kotlin
+* 🌍  Currently learning Python
-* 🖥️  See my portfolio at [Personal website](https://www.raidiwash.com.np/)
 * ✉️  You can contact me at [raidiwash30@gmail.com](mailto:raidiwash30@gmail.com)

 ### Skills